ec-jrc/lisflood-utilities/src/lisfloodutilities/water-demand-historic/README.md

 -->

 The locations of the datasets and files are specified in the configuration file (see the `config.cfg` example).
 The script also requires a template map which defines the output resolution and area.
 The template map should be in netCDF-4 format and contain `lat` and `lon` variables and a data variable (any name).
 The location of the template map is specified using `templatemap_path` in the configuration file.
 The data are produced for the period spanning `year_start` to `year_end` and saved in netCDF-4 format to `output_folder` (all specified in the configuration file).
-The option `shift_hours_units_start = 24` indicates the number of hours to shift the time reference unit when producing the maps to be used in Lisflood EFAS (12 hours) and GloFAS (24 hours).
+The option `shift_hours_units_start = 24` indicates the number of hours to shift the time reference unit for consistency with [end-of-the-timestep convention](https://ec-jrc.github.io/lisflood-code/2_ESSENTIAL_time-management) within OS Lisflood.
 It will affect the reference units field (e.g. "days since 1979-01-01 12:00:00") in the NetCDF output file.

 # Methods